 How Do You Identify Males From Females?

-Moreover, males usually have a bright red breast area and are more colorful than the females.
+Additionally, males usually have a bright orange breast area and are more colorful than the females.

 Another visible difference is the fins.